FAQ (Frequently Asked Bankruptcy Questions)

 Any individual person or business that owes money to a creditor can file a bankruptcy petition.

 Yes.
 The co-signer may be required by the lender to make payments on a loan once the principal signer has declared bankruptcy.
 Obviously, this is why it is important to really consider co-signing a loan: a co-signer must be ready and able, to pay the loan in the event that the principal signor cannot.
 Have an FAQ?
-Contact our Mesa bankruptcy lawyers right away.
+By all means, contact our Mesa bankruptcy lawyers right away.